apache/hive-site/content/community/resources/howtorelease_27362106.md

 4. Check that release file looks ok -- e.g., install it and run examples from tutorial.
 5. Setup your PGP keys for signing the release, if you don't have them already.
 	1. See <https://www.apache.org/dev/release-signing.html>, <https://www.apache.org/dev/openpgp.html>.
-    2. You may need PMC privileges to do this step – if you do not have such privileges, please ping a [PMC member](http://hive.apache.org/people.html) to do this for you.

 ```
 % gpg --full-generate-key